 The Netherlands is a beautiful and lovely country that is situated in the lower plains of western Europe.
 The country incorporates the three island territories of the Caribbean.
 It is a densely populated lower land country that is a major exporter of food and agricultural products, precisely the second largest exporter after the United States.
 The country is a beautiful country with flat geography, and favorable climate for agriculture has a high population density that is leaving a more than average good life.

-I want to move to Netherlands: medical center in Netherland;
+I want to move to the Netherlands: medical center in Netherland;

 University Medical Center Groningen (UMCG)

 The University Medical Center Groningen (UMCG) was established in 2005 as a joint combination of activities of the University of Groningen and the Academic Hospital Groningen (AZG).
 At present, the UMCG is one of the largest hospitals in the Netherlands and the largest employer in the Northern Netherlands.
-More than 10,000 employees provide patient care, are involved in medical education and perform cutting-edge scientific research, focused on ‘healthy and active aging.’
-Most of the Patients attend the UMCG for basic care but also for very specialist diagnoses, examination or treatment.
+More than 10,000 employees provide patient care, are involved in medical education, and perform cutting-edge scientific research, focused on ‘healthy and active aging.’
+Most of the Patients attend the UMCG for basic care but also for very specialist diagnoses, examinations,s or treatments.

 Maastricht University Medical Centre (MUMC)

 Maastricht University Medical Center is widely known both nationally and internationally for its focus on prevention and taking an integrated approach to health care: from prevention, promotion of good health, and basic care, to top-level clinical diagnostics and treatment.
 Patient safety is our top priority in all of our endeavors.
 Maastricht UMC has around 715 beds and nearly 7,000 employees.
 Maastricht UMC+ is part of The Netherlands Federation of University Medical Centres.